go-chrono/chrono/README.md

 <td style="width:33%">Using <code>chrono</code></td>
 </tr>
 <tr>
-<td style="vertical-align:top">Parse or format a duration according to ISO 8601.
-When interfacing with systems where the <code>time</code> package's duration formatting is not understood, ISO 8601 is a commonly-adopted standard.</td>
+<td style="vertical-align:top"><strong>Parse or format a duration according to ISO 8601.</strong> When interfacing with systems where the <code>time</code> package's duration formatting is not understood, ISO 8601 is a commonly-adopted standard.</td>
 <td style="vertical-align:top">

 `time` doesn't support ISO 8601 durations notation.
 A simple one-liner that uses only the seconds component is possible, but this is neither readable nor solves the problem of parsing such strings: